docsforadobe/after-effects-scripting-guide/docs/sources/footagesource.rst

 **Description**

-The.alphaMode of footageSource defines how the alpha information in the footage is to be interpreted.
+Defines how the alpha information in the footage is interpreted.
 If ``hasAlpha`` is false, this attribute has no relevant meaning.

 **Type**